ralampay/omnidex/docs/engine/orchestration_routing.md

 For this case the system now usually takes a deterministic direct follow-up save path.
 The planner still supports it, but it is no longer required for the common case.

+When the planner is used for a save/export turn, incomplete plans are no longer allowed to fall through to execution.
+This avoids the failure mode where `create_output` renders the artifact but does not write the file because a referenced write-intent step was never produced.

 The filename extraction layer now supports common phrasings such as: